za01br/mastra/examples/basics/evals/answer-relevancy/README.md

 The example includes two scenarios:

 1. High Relevancy: Where the response closely matches the context
+2. Partially Relevancy: Where the response partially matches the context
-2. Low Relevancy: Where the response and context are mismatched
+3. Low Relevancy: Where the response and context are mismatched

 Each scenario demonstrates: